a-iarrocheski/anderson/README.md

 *Student of Software Development at TRYBE, a completely current and digital company, modern and connected with the best of the digital world.*

-*In the era of cloud computing, the Internet of Things and Computational Intelligence, the subjects that are passionate about are always online for the knowledge and experience that technology can bring.*
+*In the era of cloud computing, the Internet of Things and Computational Intelligence, the subjects that I'm passionate about.
+Always online for the knowledge and experience that technology can bring.*